glad432/glad432.github.io/README.md

 [Font Awesome](https://fontawesome.com/) is utilized for scalable vector icons, adding a visually appealing and customizable element.

-## QRCode.js
+## QRCode

-[QRCode.js](https://davidshimjs.github.io/qrcodejs/) is employed for generating QR codes dynamically in the project.
+[QRCode](https://kazuhikoarase.github.io/qrcode-generator/) is employed for generating QR codes dynamically in the project.
 It enhances user experience and facilitates easy sharing of information.

 ## JSZip